Most people in New Zealand find driving easier and more convenient for much of their getting around.

 Flying is popular for longer trips, for both personal and business travel.

-It’s only an hour to fly between Auckland and Wellington, compared to eight or so hours driving.
-The Wellington-Christchurch flight is about 50 minutes, compared to a five or six hour driving plus a three hour ferry trip.
+It is only an hour to fly between Auckland and Wellington, compared to eight or so hours driving.
+The Wellington to Christchurch flight is about 50 minutes, compared to a five or six hour driving plus a three hour ferry trip.
 Of course, if you have time and want to see New Zealand, you may prefer the drive.

 Rail, bus, ferries